vbrown608/jekyll-portfolio/_projects/metatictactoe.md

 thumb:
   filename: metatictactoe
   alt: Game initiation screen for metatictactoe showing the name of the game, a new game button, and an about button
+sidebar:
+  -
+    filename: metatictactoe-landing-page
+    alt: A screenshot of the MetaTicTacToe landing page showing instructions for gameplay -
+    filename: metatictactoe-game-play
+    alt: A screenshot of a MetaTicTacToe game in progress
 description: A web-based strategy game in Python and JavaScript.
 Game-playing AI based on adversarial search.
 ---